xapply.

 -P10

-(Use the $ msrc uname -a
+(Use the $ msrc uname -a-z command-line option to

 defeat the inclusion of options from that file.)